 The great return of black and white

-Ninety years after the first color film - Becky Sharp by Rouben Mamoulian and Lowell Sherman (1935) - black & white is far from having said its last word.
-If proof were needed, here are three new films that explore the thousand nuances of monochrome for stories of very different genres and styles.
+Ninety years after the first color film – Becky Sharp Despite the fact that Rouben Mamoulian and Lowell Sherman's 1935 film, black and white is far from finished.
+If proof were needed, here are three new films that explore the myriad nuances of monochrome in stories of very different genres and styles.

-The Young Woman with the Needle by Magnus von Horn
+The Young Woman with a Needle by Magnus von Horn

 The Grill by Alonso Ruizpalacios

-Riders of the Wilderness by Michael Dweck and Gregory Kershaw
+The Riders of the Wildlands by Michael Dweck and Gregory Kershaw

 Subscribe to our newsletter